pycountry/pycountry/src/pycountry/README.txt

 15924
   Scripts

-The databases are imported from Debian's `pkg-isocodes`, packaged into pycountry and made accessible through a Python API.
+The package includes a copy from Debian's `pkg-isocodes` and makes the data accessible through a Python API.

 Translation files for the various strings are included as well.